function-store/TD_ParHoverMIDI_VSN1/README.md

 - **`Undo Timeout (ValueChange)`**: Defines how long (in seconds) after a parameter value change the system waits before pushing it to the undo stack.
 This allows for continuous adjustments to be grouped into a single undo action, preventing excessive undo history entries during rapid knob movements.
 Default: 1 seconds.
 - **`VSN1 Support`**: Enables VSN1 screen updates and LED feedback, displaying adjusted parameter and value (circle size between param normMin/Max values), using websocket communication --- requires Grid Editor to be open!
 - **`Label Display Mode`**: Choose between "Compressed" (removes vowels/spaces) or "Truncated" (simple cut-off) for parameter label formatting on limited displays
+- **`Enable UI Color`**: When enabled, applies visual color highlighting to parameters in the TouchDesigner interface to indicate hovered/active states. **NOTE**: Changing UI colors can cause some performance impact when switching between hover mode and slot mode.
 - **`Reset Comm`**: In case GRID Editor reports websocket connection is not active try pulsing this.
 - **`Knob LED Update`**: Choose between "Off", "Value" and "Step" to determine what is indicated on the knob LEDs of VSN1. **NOTE**: Currently when set to "Value", laggy updates can be observed on the hardware unit.